In Pole Position

 2. Prior legal framework: Act on Automated Driving (Gesetz zum autonomen Fahren)

 The Automated Act essentially sought to regulate for Level 4 CAVs.
-However, given the requirement for an "alert" driver (section 1b StVG), the automated vehicle definition did not correspond to the SAE International categorisations, which is why the Automated Act regulates Level 3 CAVs only.
-Autonomous driving (Level 4 and upwards) does not require a human driver, the difference between Level 4 and Level 5 being very subtle.
+However, given the requirement for an "alert" driver (section 1b StVG), the automated vehicle definition in the Automated Act did not correspond to the SAE International categorisations.
+Level 4 CAVs (and upwards), under the SAE International categorisations, do not require a human driver.
 On both levels, the car controls its every move itself, making human supervision dispensable.
 Human beings in the car are reduced to a passenger role.
 While Level 4 vehicle operation is only possible under specific conditions – such as location within geographically defined areas – Level 5 CAVs literally take autonomous driving to yet another level: Here, the vehicles master even the most complex situations independently, regardless of location and surface.
+Therefore, as the definition of automated vehicles in the Automated Act requires an "alert" driver, as opposed to a vehicle driving completely independently of the occupants, it actually regulates Level 3 CAVs instead of the autonomous Level 4 or Level 5 CAVs.

 The Automated Act governed data processing compliance, as a Level 3 CAV stores position and time data when using its automated faculties.
 It must also store the same data when the system prompts a driver to retake control.
 The manufacturer collects this data via a blackbox and may transmit it to authorities (including the Federal Motor Vehicle Transport Authority (Kraftfahrt-Bundesamt, "KBA") and competent state authorities) if requested.
 The relevant authorities can store this set of data to the extent necessary to determine legal claims in relation to traffic incidents (defined under section 7 (1) StVG).
 Similarly, third parties ("Dritte", a legal term lacking specificity) may receive data under the same terms, but in a depersonalised form.